 Updating HA devices

-You don't need to disable high availability before you change the firmware version of HA devices.
+You don't need to turn off high availability before changing the firmware version of HA devices.

 Go to the primary device and select a method for changing the firmware.

 You can't change the firmware version of the auxiliary device independently.
 However, pattern updates (example: ATP signatures and antivirus definitions) and hotfixes are applied independently to each device.

 The upgrade process for HA devices is as follows:

 - The primary device (example: Device_A) downloads the firmware and pushes it to the auxiliary device (example: Device_B).
 To remain up, the primary device doesn't move to the new firmware version at this point.

 - Device_B restarts as the new primary device with the new firmware version.
 Device_A runs as a standalone device on the existing firmware.